CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/07new-explore-content-filter.md

 ## Lab Overview

-In this exercise, you'll use Microsoft Foundry to deploy a generative AI model and explore how guardrails help prevent harmful, offensive, or unsafe content.
+In this hands-on lab, you'll use Microsoft Foundry to deploy a generative AI model and explore how guardrails help prevent harmful, offensive, or unsafe content.
 You will interact with a model using the default content filtering settings, test its responses to potentially harmful prompts, and create a custom guardrail with stricter content filtering policies.
 Through these activities, you'll learn how guardrails support responsible AI practices by controlling model inputs and outputs and reducing the risk of harmful content generation.

 ## Lab Objectives